CiscoDevNet/terraform-provider-catalystcenter/docs/resources/deploy_template.md

 - `host_name` (String) Hostname of device is required if targetType is MANAGED_DEVICE_HOSTNAME
 - `id` (String) ID of device is required if `type` is MANAGED_DEVICE_UUID
-- `params` (Map of String) Template params/values to be provisioned
+- `params` (Map of List of String) Template params/values to be provisioned
 - `redeploy` (String) Flag to indicate whether the template should be redeployed.
 If set to `true`, template will be redeployed on every Terraform apply
   - Choices: `ALWAYS`, `ON_CHANGE`, `NEVER`
 - `resource_params` (Attributes List) Resource params to be provisioned (see [below for nested schema](#nestedatt--target_info--resource_params))